jpcorb20/mediqa-oe/README.md

 # mediqa-oe
-Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP (COLM 2025)
+Codebase for Order Extraction Tasks as part of MEDIQA-OE @ ClinicalNLP 2025

 # Data Statistic